 The conduct of yesterday's (March 25th) photograph auction at Dorotheum in Vienna left a sour taste in the mouths of many buyers - mine included, where purchasers of most of the 19th century section found their winning bids cancelled.

 The auction house had received a large consignment of 19th century prints from a geographical association and had divided it into 55 lots.
 The majority of lots sold, many at or above estimate.

 I bought several lots and left the room.
 When I went…Continue

 Held in a cold dark room, the exact opposite of the warm balmy glow that an Indian Summer conjures up, are a remarkable set of Victorian photographs collected by a Victorian businessman from Horsham.
-These incredibly delicate photographs, whose survival has occurred only because so few people have seen them, have…Continue
+These incredibly delicate photographs, whose survival has occurred only because so few people have seen them, have been…Continue